-Nectar set out to introduce a memory foam that improved upon traditional designs while maintaining all of the features people know and love about memory foam.
-Their result is a bed built with cooling technology and a strong support system that shouldn’t make you feel trapped in foam or be resistant to an adjustable base.
+Nectar set out to introduce a memory foam that improved upon traditional designs while keeping all of the features people know and love about memory foam.
+Their result is a bed constructed with cooling technology and a strong support system that shouldn’t make you feel trapped in foam or be resistant to an adjustable base.

 Nectar has made waves by breaking into the bed-in-a-box scene with a mattress that excels in quality while still keeping prices low.
 The generous 365-night sleep trial and warranty help to make this a low-risk purchase and add to the mattress’ exceptional value.

 What makes it special?

 - The comfort layers of Nectar are infused with cooling gel to mold to your body without letting heat build up, and the breathable base should let air escape for cooler nights.

 - To further enhance the bed’s options, the company designed the high-tech adjustable base to complement its design, though it should be compatible with many adjustable bed frame brands.

 - All Foam Mattress

 - 100-Night Trial